1247Foundation Ermesinde of Luxembourg

 Reach Cordemois from Bouillon

 From Bouillon (~1.5 km), cross the Poulie Bridge (schist arches, 1935).
-This is your first photo stop with a clear view of the castle.
+This is your first photo stop with a clear view of the Castle.
 By car, parking is possible before the abbey.
-On foot from the Porte de France: start of the BN n°41 walk (red rectangle).
+On foot from the Porte de France: start of the BN hike n°41 (red rectangle).

 2

 Free access to the exteriors.
 Observe the frescoes of the outer cloister (Jan Huet, Marcel Laforêt, Irène Vander Linden, Guillemine Capart-Vaes).
 In the church: stained glass by Géo De Vlamynck (1933) and works by Yoors, Colpaert, Jacques de Géradon.
-Vaes' neo-gothic concrete arches symbolize hands joined in prayer.
+Vaes's neo-Gothic concrete arches symbolize hands joined in prayer.

 3